 Should a VPN passthrough be enabled?

-Unless you’re dealing with old VPN protocols like PPTP and L2TP and old routers, no. And you shouldn’t be using such old protocols anyway.
+No, unless you’re dealing with old VPN protocols like PPTP and L2TP and old routers.
+And you shouldn’t be using such old protocols anyway.

 What is a VPN passthrough for IPSec?

-Old routers and basic IPSec don’t work together nicely, and a VPN passthrough is what makes them finally cooperate.
+Old routers and basic IPSec don’t work together nicely, and a VPN passthrough makes them finally cooperate.

 How do I turn on a VPN passthrough?

-Modern routers allow you to enable a VPN passthrough via the router settings menu that you can access via your browser by entering the router’s address.
+Modern routers allow you to enable a VPN passthrough via the router settings menu.
+You can access it via your browser by entering the router’s address.

 Should I enable L2TP passthrough?